Gardening Plants & Flowers Herbs

 • Does rosemary come back every year?

-Rosemary is an evergreen perennial and can live for several years within its hardiness range.
+Rosemary is an evergreen perennial and can live up to 10 years within its hardiness range.